AkkashSR/NodeJS-Learning-Progress-Repo/README.md

 3. Will go through Sequelize more during the next weekend(09-10-2021 & 10-10-2021)

 ### At this point, I'm really starting to enjoy node.js a lot.
-Will definitely build a project using node.js as the backend and either React or Vue.
+Will definitely build a project using node.js as the backend and either React or Vue as the frontend (Most likely React but do want to give Vue a try).